PapenfussLab/Canary/README.md

 It is implemented in Groovy (a Java byte compatible language) and runs on any computer with Java installed.

 ## Installation
+Canary can be installed via [Docker](https://www.docker.com/) with a single command:

+	% docker run -v /tmp/data:/canary.data dockercanary/canary

+Docker supports many platforms such as Mac, Linux, Windows, Windows Server etc and allows Canary to be run without dependancy issues (apart from Docker).
+The first run will download and cache a dockerised Canary image built from the source code in this repository.

+The docker container itself is built from a Linux container which can be accessed directly at the shell level with:

+	% docker run -it --entrypoint 'bash' dockercanary/canary

 This repository contains a pre-built uber-jar bundling all dependencies for Canary.
 Cloning the repository will download the [uber-jar](https://github.com/PapenfussLab/Canary/blob/master/lib/Canary-all-1.0.0.jar) ready for running the [example data](https://github.com/PapenfussLab/Canary#example-data).

 If you are more adventurous, the repository also contains all the dependencies (listed below) to build Canary.
 From the install directory, run: